pqteru/PokemonGoIvInspector/README.md

 # Pokemon GO Inspector

+【Go Inspector】
+This is a Pokemon Go IV Calculator app, each Pokemon has its hidden individual value, this calculator will help you to calculate and show those combinations.

+### Features:
+- IV Calculator
+- Select a Pokemon
+- Input HP, CP, Stardust and Powered info
+- Show all combinations
+- Refind stats and narrow down all combinations

-### Objectives
+### Coming soon:
-1. Calculate Pokemon Individual Value
-2. Calculate history
-3. Pokemon best move combination
+- Pokemon best moves
+- Calculate history
-4. Strong Pokemon list
+- Strong Pokemon list